getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 Crashing while writing a crash report is terrible but not as fatal as continuously crashing an application.
 As the SDKs should only write crash reports when the application is already crashing, the damage is missing data, which doesn't impact the stability of the SDK.
 As the main focus of this RFC is to find strategies to minimize the damage of a continuous crashing SDK, this scenario is out of the scope of this RFC.
 Still, an [idea](#idea-2) exists to address this problem at the bottom of the RFC.

+## Out of Scope

+We want to focus on continuous SDK crashes, and the following points are out of the scope of this RFC:

+1. Detecting SDK bugs such as missing data or broken functionality.
+2. Implementing some health checks for parts of the SDK, such as integrations.

 # Recommended Approach

 The recommended approach solves the three problems mentioned [above](#background):